-Complimentary citrus water in-hand (there are also an assortment of teas available) I scanned the spa area’s whimsical touches, which included jigsaw puzzles and adult coloring books.
+Complimentary citrus water in hand (there are also assorted teas available), I scanned the spa area’s whimsical touches, which included jigsaw puzzles and adult coloring books.
 I thought, “What a fun way to decompress while waiting for your treatment.”

 This CBD lotion – not oil – hails from Vital Body in nearby Santa Cruz, Calif.
 The shea-butter-based massage cream felt surprisingly light, and it emitted a pleasant aroma of ginger.
 What I didn’t smell was the St. John’s Wort and several other healing herbs in the mixture.

 Details of my treatment became fuzzy at this point, and not because of a CBD “high”.
 I escalated into a state of mindless relaxation while my knotted muscles were attended to.
 Fifty blissful minutes later, I was reluctant to admit the treatment was over, but alas, it was.
 Upon the recommendation of my massage therapist, my next task would be to sit in the steam room before showering and getting on with my day.
 Before I left the spa, I scanned the variety of CBD products available for purchase.

 Sleep doesn’t come as easily as it once did, yet that night, I slept better than I had in a long while, and again the night following my CBD massage treatment.
 This proved reason enough for me to make another appointment.

 Without a doubt, I would return to Moonacre Spa for a repeat of this treatment or something similar, such as a CBD facial if it ever takes a spot on the spa menu.
 For now, I’m told they are currently researching skin care lines.